LUTZ BUSINESS INSIGHTS

 For more information about ESOPs, please contact us today.

 ABOUT THE AUTHOR

-Taylor Pugh is an Audit Director at Lutz with over seven years of related experience.
-She provides accounting, auditing, and consulting services for privately held companies, as well as consults on special projects related to forensic accounting, litigation support, and transaction advisory services.
+Taylor Kendall is an Audit Shareholder at Lutz with over eight years of related experience.
+She provides accounting, auditing, and consulting services to privately held companies.
+In addition, she leads the Transaction Advisory Services practice as well as consults on special projects related to forensic accounting and litigation support.